nmeylan/rust-ro/doc/Architecture.md

 This implementation relies heavily on message passing.

 ## Message passing
-**Instead of sharing memory** and use lock to update state across different thread, we rely on message passing, where messages ( we call them events) describe a change to apply.
+**Instead of sharing memory** and use **lock** to update state across different thread, we rely on message passing, where messages ( we call them events) describe a change to apply.

-This allow us to keep mutability ownership in a single place and avoid to use lock (and end with deadlock or complicated code)
+This allow us to keep mutability ownership in a single place and avoid to use lock (and end with deadlock or complicated code) and inconsistent state

 ## Components
 ![](./diagram/components.png)